MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_BLE_BRIDGE/README.md

 ## 6. Run the demo<a name="step7">

 - In this application, manual commissioning is used to create a Zigbee network.
-- The Zigbee CI and BLE transparent UART application starts advertising.
-Connect to the device using MBD app.
+- The Zigbee CI and BLE transparent UART application starts advertising and we can establish a BLE Connection using MBD app.
 - The user can control the Zigbee network with his Mobile phone connected to Zigbee CI device via BLE Link
 - To trigger the commissioning procedures manually, the user has to issue the following console commands on BLE UART in MBD app as given below: